Providence Center Roads to Recovery Womens Program

 Providence Center Roads to Recovery Womens Program - Wyoming, RI

 Providence Center Roads To Recovery Womens Program is an addiction treatment center located at 15 Bakers Pines Road in the 02898 zip code in Wyoming, RI.
 It is operated by a private non-profit organization.
-Providence Center Roads To Recovery Womens Program provides suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by Providence Center Roads To Recovery Womens Program include motivational interviewing, brief intervention and cognitive behavioral therapy.
-Providence Center Roads To Recovery Womens Program provides 30 day inpatient heroin rehab programs, residential heroin rehab and 60 and 90 day inpatient heroin rehab.
-It also provides residential treatment for heroin use.
+Providence Center Roads To Recovery Womens Program provides prescribes suboxone and buprenorphine maintenance.
+Some of the treatment approaches used by Providence Center Roads To Recovery Womens Program include dialectical behavior therapy, motivational interviewing and cognitive behavioral therapy.
+Providence Center Roads To Recovery Womens Program provides short-term residential heroin rehab, 60 and 90 day inpatient heroin rehab and residential heroin rehab.
+It also provides residential heroin addiction treatment.

 Call (855) 489-3619 for 24/7 with treatment.